eth-brownie/brownie/docs/coverage.rst

 Test coverage is estimated by generating a map of opcodes associated with each function and line of the smart contract source code, and then analyzing the stack trace of each transaction to see which opcodes were executed.

-When analyzing coverage, contract calls are executed as transactions to allow analysis for non state-changing methods.
-After each call, the state of the local chain is reverted to immediately before the call.
+During analysis, all contract calls are executed as transactions.
+This gives a more accurate coverage picture by allowing analysis of methods that are typically non-state changing.
+Whenever one of these calls-as-transactions results in a state change, the blockchain will be reverted to ensure that the outcome of the test is not effected.
 For tests that involve many calls this can result in significantly slower execution time.
 You can prevent this behaviour by adding ``always_transact=False`` as a keyword argument for a test.

 To check your unit test coverage, type: